Frequently Asked Questions¶

 How to use the OpenBioMaps mobile app?¶

-On Iphone or Android (currently, only the Android version works).
-Users need to be logged in on their own server to access the data upload forms available in their project.
+On iPhone or Android (currently, only the Android version works).
+Users need to be logged in on their server to access the data upload forms available in their project.
 After logging in and downloading the forms, the app can be used offline.
 The current base map is Google-based and only works offline if the target area is downloaded for offline use from the Google Terrain Map application.

 The mobile application lists the servers that are registered in the https://openbiomaps.org/projects/openbiomaps_network database.